+As of October 22, 2021, we assigned approximately \$19 million of the total undrawn commitment as of September 30, 2021, to affiliates and there remained approximately \$24 million of undrawn commitment as of October 22, 2021.
 We intend to use proceeds from this offering and the concurrent private placement to fund these unfunded commitments.
-In addition, as of November 22, 2021, Members of our Manager's Investment Committee are evaluating 45 potential new loans representing anticipated total loan commitments of approximately \$882.9 million.
+In addition, as of October 22, 2021, Members of our Manager's Investment Committee are evaluating 38 potential new loans representing anticipated total loan commitments of approximately \$918.6 million.
 We are in various stages of our evaluation process with respect to certain of these loans that meet our investment objective.
-As of November 22, 2021, we (i) were reviewing, but had not yet issued indications of interest or entered into term sheets with respect to 30 of these potential loans, (ii) had issued indications of interest with respect to four of the loans, comprising \$144.1 million of anticipated loan commitments to be extended by us, and (iii) had executed non-binding term sheets with prospective borrowers with respect to nine additional potential loans, comprising \$98.0 million of anticipated loan commitments to be extended by us.
-The below summarizes nine additional potential loans with non-binding term sheets issued as of November 22, 2021, of which we intend to fund seven using proceeds from this offering and the concurrent private offering.
+As of October 22, 2021, we (i) were reviewing, but had not yet issued indications of interest or entered into term sheets with respect to 26 of these potential loans, (ii) had issued indications of interest with respect to three of the loans, comprising \$105.0 million of anticipated loan commitments to be extended by us, and (iii) had executed non-binding term sheets with prospective borrowers with respect to seven additional potential loans, comprising \$87.0 million of anticipated loan commitments to be extended by us.
+The below summarizes seven additional potential loans with non-binding term sheets issued as of October 22, 2021, of which we intend to fund six using proceeds from this offering and the concurrent private offering.

-Loan Opportunity Proposed Commitment for REIT State Collateral (1)
+Loan Opportunity Co Proposed mmitment for REIT State Collateral (1)

+KEII Julie Conaterai

 1 \$ 5,000,000 Oregon Real Estate, Other

-2 \$ 20,000,000 Illinois Real Estate, Other
+2 (2) \$ 20,000,000 Various Real Estate, Other

 3 \$ 20,000,000 Illinois Real Estate, Other

-4 \$ 15,000,000 Ohio Real Estate, Other
+4 \$ 10,000,000 Ohio Real Estate, Other

 5 \$ 6,000,000 Michigan Real Estate, Other

 6 \$ 6,000,000 Missouri Real Estate, Other

-7 \$ 6,000,000 California Real Estate, Other
+7 \$ 20,000,000 Illinois Real Estate, Other

-8 \$ 10,000,000 Various Real Estate, Other

-9 \$ 10,000,000 Various Real Estate, Other

-\$ 98,000,000
+\$ 87,000,000

-(1) Other collateral may consist of one or more of the following assets: accounts receivable, equipment, and licenses or ownership interests in licensed cannabis companies.
+- (1) Other collateral may consist of one or more of the following assets: accounts receivable, equipment, and licenses or ownership interests in licensed cannabis companies.
 The collateral described in this table may refer to properties that are, and will be, subject to various local laws and regulatory requirements that may restrict the use of collateral and our ability to foreclose on the collateral.
-See "Risk Factors - We may make loans that are secured by properties that are, and will be, subject to extensive regulations, such that if such collateral was foreclosed upon those regulations may result in significant costs and materially and adversely affect our business, financial condition, liquidity and results of operations."
+See "Risk Factors We may make loans that are secured by properties that are, and will be, subject to extensive regulations, such that if such collateral was foreclosed upon those regulations may result in significant costs and materially and adversely affect our business, financial condition, liquidity and results of operations." - (2) Term Sheet 2 has an aggregate loan commitment of \$20,000,000 of which we expect \$12,000,000 to be funded prior to effectiveness.
+As such, only the anticipated unfunded commitment will be contemplated as use of proceeds.

-As of November 22, 2021, we have completed our underwriting process and are negotiating definitive loan documents for seven of the potential loan investments related to the fully-executed, non-binding term sheets.
-For the other two loans for which the Manager's Investment Committee has provided preliminary approval, we are in the process of completing our diligence and underwriting process and negotiating definitive loan documents.
-We intend to fund loan opportunities 2-8 using net proceeds from this offering and the concurrent private placement.
+As of October 22, 2021, we have completed our underwriting process and are negotiating definitive loan documents for six of the potential loan investments related to the fully-executed, non-binding term sheets.
+For the other one loan for which the Manager's Investment Committee has provided preliminary approval, we are in the process of completing our diligence and underwriting process and negotiating definitive loan documents.
+We intend to fund loan opportunities 2-7 using net proceeds from this offering and the concurrent private placement.